Question:

 Answer:

-If the protocol is designed as a decentralized clinical trial or a hybrid decentralized clinical trial, some or all research activities may occur at locations that are not traditional clinical trials sites.
-For example, a local healthcare provider clinic, a mobile unit or the participant’s house may serve as the location for some research activities.
+If the protocol is designed as a decentralized clinical trial or a hybrid decentralized clinical trial, some or all research activities may occur at locations that are not traditional clinical trial sites.
+For example, a local healthcare provider clinic, a mobile unit, or the participant’s house may serve as the location for some research activities.

 The FDA draft guidance, Decentralized Clinical Trials for Drugs, Biological Products, and Devices -Guidance for Industry, Investigators and Other Stakeholders – (May 2023), references the FDA Information Sheet Guidance for Sponsors, Clinical Investigators, and IRBs Frequently Asked Questions – Statement of Investigator (Form FDA 1572) (2010).
 That guidance notes the definition of sub investigators to be individuals who make a direct and significant contribution to the study data.
 Locations of sub investigators activities would be expected to be submitted.

-- the personnel at the location do not administer the study interventions being tested or evaluated under the protocol;
+- Personnel at the location do not administer the study interventions being tested or evaluated under the protocol.

-- the clinical trial-related medical services are typically provided by the location for clinical purposes; and
+- Clinical trial-related medical services are typically provided by the location for clinical purposes.

-- the personnel do not enroll subjects or obtain the informed consent of any subject for participation in the research.
+- Personnel do not enroll participants or obtain the informed consent of any subject for participation in the research.

-- personnel administer study interventions on a one-time or short-term basis in the subject’s best interest, they do not obtain consent, another institution maintains oversight, and the IRB is informed
+- Personnel administer study interventions on a one-time or short-term basis in the participant’s best interest; they do not obtain consent; another institution maintains oversight; and the IRB is informed.

-- personnel just inform potential subjects about the research and permission to contact them, and do not obtain consent
+- Personnel just inform potential participants about the research and permission to contact them and do not obtain consent.

 There are several additional exceptions which are related to the use of identifiable information and coded information.
 Please refer to the above referenced OHRP guidance for the specific requirements of those exceptions.

-If the location is not engaged in research, WCG IRB does not require the location to be submitted as a research site.
+If the location is not engaged in research, WCG’s IRB does not require the location to be submitted as a research site.

 If telehealth visits will be conducted or other digital health technologies will be used, the address of the healthcare clinic or office used by the research staff when conducting the research activities should be submitted as the research location.
 The address of the participant’s home does not need to be submitted to the IRB.